 - Information Sessions – Many companies hold information sessions, which are typically one hour events in the evening where company representatives talk about their company and employment opportunities.
 These events are great informal settings for networking with recruiters (Step 6).

 Using CyHire and participating in the above mentioned events will lead to employment for many students and alumni.
 However, students are encouraged to connect with employers in other ways, especially if an employer of interest is currently not recruiting at ISU.
-See the Job Search Process page for more information.

 The College Recruiting Schedule